RN to BS in Nursing at Rutgers School of Nursing

 Accessibility Accommodations

-Rutgers Health doesn’t discriminate against disabled students, and students are not required nor expected to disclose disabilities when they apply to Rutgers Health Programs, unless accommodations are required during the application process.
-You can rest assured, though, that we are committed to creating an equal access environment and supporting your needs during your time at Rutgers.
+Rutgers Health doesn’t discriminate against students with disabilities, and students are not required or expected to disclose disabilities when they apply to Rutgers Health Programs, unless accommodations are needed during the application process.
+You can rest assured that we are committed to creating an equal-access environment and supporting your needs during your time at Rutgers.